stepanataccolade/docsv2/sources/pipelines_configure.md

 * Name your pipeline.

+* The `Environments` section lets you configure associated environments for the pipeline.
+Pipelines can be deployed to all connected environments.

 * The `Cell manifest` section includes all components that change the version of your cell manifest.
 This includes images and a list of environment variables.
 Click on `Add image`.

 * On the `Add image` page: